gBarrerasSanz/SubscriptionSystem/README.md

 # Subscription API

-One Paragraph of project description goes here

-## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

 In order to build and run the application locally is required to have installed gradle, jdk8, docker and docker-compose.

 ### How to run the app

-#### This command will build the project, build the docker images and start all of containers using docker-compose.
+This command will build the project, build the docker images and start all of containers using docker-compose.
 The public api for creating subscriptions will be in the address http://localhost:8080/api/subscriptions
-gradle run
+#### gradle run

 ### Running the tests

-#### To perform some simple tests againts the exposed API, run the following command:
+To perform some simple tests againts the exposed API, run the following command:
-gradle test -p apiTest
+#### gradle test -p apiTest

 ### Stop the application